Misosooup/nfs-getattr-caching/readme.md

 # NFS Getattr Cache

-## Description
+## Description & Motivation

 This is a simple kernel module that implements a cache for NFS getattr calls.
+We built this after noticing high metadata requests on EFS.
+These requests were due to the application reading the same directory over and over again, continuously waiting for new files to be created.
+Since we couldn't change the application code, we implemented a cache in the kernel to reduce the metadata requests by 99,73%.

 ## Prerequisites